SolnBenchmark/Benchmark/2DAiry_MESF/README.md

 **2DAiry_MESF_density15_xy_algorithmName.txt**

 ## Parameters
-The three data frames are synthesized by using the following parameters.
+The five data frames are synthesized by using the following parameters.

 ### Emitter distribution and intensity (mean number of emitted photons)
 |Parameter |Variable and value| Unit|